Docy Child

 The American Institute of CPAs (AICPA) specifies the components of a SOC 2 report and what information each component needs to include.
 But it does not specify a format for SOC 2 reports.
 This allows auditors to organize their reports as they see fit.

-Here is an example SOC 2 report created by the AICPA for illustrative purposes.
-An actual SOC 2 Type 2 report would address different criteria and include different controls and tests of controls specific to the organization being audited.
+An actual SOC 2 Type 2 report addresses different criteria and includes different controls and tests of controls specific to the organization being audited.

-Unlike some other information security standards like PCI DSS that have very specific requirements, the policies, procedures and technical controls you need to put in place to comply with SOC 2 are unique to each organization.
+Unlike some other information security standards like PCI DSS, which have very specific requirements, the policies, procedures, and technical controls you need to put in place to comply with SOC 2 are unique to each organization.

 SOC 2 reports can be Type 1 (aka Type I) or Type 2 (aka Type II) reports.

 Type I SOC 2 reports are dated as of a particular date and are sometimes referred to as point-in-time reports.
-A Type I SOC 2 report includes a description of a service organization’s system and a test of design of the service organization’s relevant controls.
-A Type I SOC 2 tests the design of a service organization’s controls, but not the operating effectiveness.
+A Type I SOC 2 report includes a description of an organization’s system and a test of the design of relevant controls.
+A Type I SOC 2 tests the design of a service organization’s controls but not their operating effectiveness.

 Type II SOC 2 reports cover a period of time (usually 12 months), include a description of the service organization’s system, and test the design and operating effectiveness of key internal controls over a period of time.

 Licensed CPA firms that specialize in information security audits are the only organizations that should perform SOC 2 examinations.
-There are some companies that perform SOC 2 audits and have a CPA firm sign off on their report even though the CPA firm did not perform the audit.
+There are some organizations that perform SOC 2 audits and have a CPA firm sign off on their report even though the CPA firm did not perform the audit.
 We recommend staying away from that approach.
-We also recommend selecting a firm that has experienced IT auditors and not financial audit CPAs only.
-When selecting a firm to perform a SOC 2, we recommend asking for the resumes or bios of any of the auditors that will complete the work.
-Then, ensure the firm you select has auditors with the appropriate skills and expertise.
+We also recommend selecting a firm that has experienced IT auditors and not only financial audit CPAs.
+When selecting a firm to perform a SOC 2, we recommend asking for the resumes of any of the auditors that will complete the work.
+Then, ensure the selected firm has auditors with the appropriate skills and expertise.
 Certifications such as CISA or CISSP are good to look for.
-Also, check references and ensure the firm you select has experience in the field you are in.
+Also, check references and ensure the selected firm has experience in the field you are in.

-A clean report opinion simply means all is well, the auditors have a positive view on your organization’s controls.
-This is the end goal every company wants!
+A clean report opinion simply means all is well and the auditors have a positive view of your organization’s controls.
+This is the end goal every organization wants!
 A clean SOC 2 report!

-A qualified opinion report on the other hand is exactly what you think it is.
-It is the auditor’s negative view on your organization’s controls.
-The auditor may have identified some inconsistencies and irregularities as part of the audit and negatively concludes on the operational effectiveness of the controls.
-This is not the wanted outcome.
+A qualified opinion report, on the other hand, is exactly what you think it is.
+It is the auditor’s negative view of your organization’s controls.
+The auditor may have identified some inconsistencies and irregularities as part of the audit and drawn negative conclusions about the operational effectiveness of the controls.
+This is not the desired outcome.

-The answer is yes, however, based on the nature and complexity of the organization, alternative equivalent of a BOD can be used to demonstrate compliance with the requirement.
+The answer is yes; based on the nature and complexity of the organization, an alternative equivalent of a BOD can be used to demonstrate compliance with the requirement.

-This can include the presence of an Executive Committee or council or Senior Management Team
+This can include the presence of an Executive committee, council, or senior management team.

 Join the conversation